1amsj/RummiApp/README.md

-# core_backend
+# CORE BACK-END

-## Everyday setup

-To start running the backend, run `python manage.py runserver localhost:8000`

-If you made modifications to the models in `core_backend/models.py`, before running the app, run

-`python manage.py makemigrations`

-`python manage.py migrate`

-If a new package was added to `requirements.txt`, run `pip install -r requirements.txt`

 ## Initial setup

 Install:
 - pgAdmin4
-- Postgresql
+- PostgreSQL
 - Python3

+Also, install the dependencies with the command `pip install -r requirements.txt`.
+If a new package was added to `requirements.txt`, run the same command previously mentioned.

+### Disclaimer

+Before installing al the dependencies of the project, be sure that you are not using a Python version superior to 3.9.
+The dependencie backports.zoneinfo does not support superior versions than 3.9.
+Also check-out that you set up the path of PostgreSQL to your system.

 **In pgAdmin4**,
 create `core_user` role,